njoubert/dotfiles/macminiserver/docs/webserver_1.0.0_implementation.md

   - Apple Silicon: `/opt/homebrew/bin/caddy`
   - Intel: `/usr/local/bin/caddy`
 - Use `which caddy` to find your path when creating the plist file
+- **Build your provisioning script progressively** - add each phase's commands as you go

 ---